Blauen (Badenweiler): Access

 The High Blauen Road (Hochblauenstraße) was opened to private vehicles in 1928.
 About half the route is in the county of Freiburg-Hochschwarzwald.
 In its northwestern section it thus bears the designation K 4948, in the southeastern section it runs under the number K 6314, where the Wollbach highway agency is responsible.
 Winter clearance of the whole route is undertaken by the Müllheim highway agency by arrangement between the counties.
 The road runs to the top.
-Since 2011 during the summer months there has also been a bus route that links the summit on Sundays and holidays via Marzell and Kandern with Basle.
-In addition, variant A of the West Way, a long-distance path maintained by the Black Forest Club that runs for 280 km from Pforzheim to Basle, goes over Blauen.
+Since 2011 during the summer months there has also been a bus route that links the summit on Sundays and holidays via Marzell and Kandern with Basel.
+In addition, variant A of the West Way, a long-distance path maintained by the Black Forest Club that runs for 280 km from Pforzheim to Basel, goes over Blauen.

 Between 1957 and 1980 there was a reallocation of land in the mountain forest which, after comprehensive and expensive survey work, resulted in 42 small parcels of land being consolidated into twelve larger ones.
 To commemorate this, a monument was erected in 2007 with a brass plate that records the names of all the participants.

 Tourist facilities on Blauen first appeared in 1872 when a covered forest inn (Waldschenke) was opened.
 In June 1875 the first house was opened; it bore the name Krone des Blauen ("Crown of Blauen").
 It was expanded in 1890 and again in 1965–1966, in order to handle the increase number of tourists.

 The water main installed in 1898 is still used and runs 150 m down to a spring.
 Since 1925, when a cable was laid to Blauen from Marzell there has been electricity at the summit.
 Three years later the first motorised vehicles made their way up the mountain road.

 At the summit is the Berghaus Hochblauen (also called the Blauenhaus), an inn with overnight accommodation.
 Since spring 2013 the inn has been closed.
 In 2015 it was being modified and should be open in 2016.